 - In April 2015, the same person who initiated the tender and who chaired the bid specification committee was appointed to chair the bid evaluation committee.
 This is regarded as highly irregular conduct.

-- Tahal SA was rated at 100% on each of the evaluation criteria by each of the bid evaluation committee members and the other two bidders were disqualified.
+- Tahal SA was rated at 100% on each of the evaluation criteria by each of the bid evaluation committee supporters and the other two bidders were disqualified.
 A senior official in supply chain management raised concerns about the evaluation criteria used that resulted in this.

 - The tender terms of reference were for a 10-month contract but the contract awarded was for three years.
 Once again, this is irregular.